sheldonh/secret_store-test/LEXICON.md

 * store: hide, keep, protect, lock
 * retrieve: reveal, disclose, divulge, unlock

+### Panic

+With the current design, when your configuration changes because of environmental pressure (rather than because new code needs new config), you have to get the new secret key out into the wild.
+That doesn't feel right.
+Need to sleep on it, but this suggests that the idea of taking key generation inside the vault's lock function might be going one step too far.

 ## Storage

 Not sure where to express this, but the index path to an encrypted secret will be: